VIDEO A transcript of the content is available.

 As a foster carer, you will also work as part of a professional team.
 This team includes social workers, doctors, teachers and therapists, as well as the birth family.

 All fostering placements are fully funded, carers should never end up out of pocket, please see the

 'Fostering Finance document' below.
 There is also a skills based payment scheme available to carers who have gained experience and have undertaken relevant qualifications (which are funded by Southampton City Council).
 It's up to you how far you want to go, you can develop a genuine career in care by fostering.

 We will allocate a supervising social worker to you.
 Their job is to support you and make sure you have everything you need to give the young person a positive experience.
 We will help you with regular meetings, advice and support with all aspects of fostering.
 You will have 24 hour back up, and can access our 'Out of Hours' team in case there are any emergencies.
 Once approved as a carer, you will also become a member of Fostertalk (please see below for link to website), an independent, not-for-profit organisation providing high quality professional support to foster carers.

 For more information on whether you would be suitable to foster please read our

 frequently asked questions listed below.
 Our video above, or our Facebook page, will also give you further details.

 If you feel you are ready to meet one of our team, please complete and submit the

-'First Steps to Fostering' form by clicking the link at the top of this page.
+'Enquire about fostering' form by clicking the link at the top of this page.
 Once we receive this we will call you to arrange a visit for an informal chat in your own home.
 If you would like this page or any of its attached forms in a different format (e.g. Braille, tape or disc) or in a different language then please contact us using the details below.